kongzikun/Amazon-Consumer-Behavior-Analysis/README.md

 2. **Demographic profiling:** Merge purchase and survey data and visualise distributions of gender, age, income and household size.
 3. **Temporal analysis:** Create quarterly spending trends, monthly comparisons of spending vs. purchase counts, daily heatmaps of activity and seasonal decomposition to separate trend and seasonality components.
 4. **Behaviour analysis:** Explore relationships between purchase frequency, total spending and product category diversity; identify peak activity periods.
-5. **Event analysis:** Assess the effects of the COVID‑19 pandemic and other key dates by annotating time series plots and examining related product categories【385676301449250†L47-L49】.
+5. **Event analysis:** Assess the effects of the COVID‑19 pandemic and other key dates by annotating time series plots and examining related product categories.
-6. **Advanced segmentation:** Use an **RFM (Recency, Frequency, Monetary)** model and **K‑Means clustering** to segment users; visualise segments with 3D scatter and normalized bar charts【385676301449250†L49-L56】.
+6. **Advanced segmentation:** Use an **RFM (Recency, Frequency, Monetary)** model and **K‑Means clustering** to segment users; visualise segments with 3D scatter and normalized bar charts.
-7. **Migration analysis:** Track customer movements across U.S. states and regions; employ sankey diagrams and scatter plots to understand tenure and spending patterns【385676301449250†L57-L60】.
+7. **Migration analysis:** Track customer movements across U.S. states and regions; employ sankey diagrams and scatter plots to understand tenure and spending patterns.

 ## Required Libraries